kamoah233/CS-471-PROJECT/CPUSCHED/README.md

 ## Output

-The output files have the following structure: "output - [ Scheduling Type ].txt", such as:
+The output files have the following structure: "output - [ Scheduling Type ]_Report.txt", such as:

-Output-FIFOScheduling.txt

-Output-PriorityScheduling.txt

-Output-SJFScheduling.txt
+Output-FIFO_Report.txt

+Output-PriorityReport.txt

+Output-SJFReport.txt

 Each output file will have the following contents:

+Number of processes :
+Total elapsed time: (for the scheduler)
+Throughput (Number of processes executed in one unit of CPU burst time):
+CPU utilization:
+Average waiting time (in CPU burst times):
+Average turnaround time (in CPU burst times):
+Average response time (in CPU burst times):

 ## Result's summary and explanation